24 hrs. Ago

 The price of bitcoin is characterised by substantial fluctuations.
 This is called volatility.
 A frequently asked question is why the price is so volatile.
 To understand this, it helps to compare the total market cap of cryptocurrencies with other financial markets.

-The total market value of bitcoin is approximately 180 billion dollars.
-The market value of the entire crypto market is roughly 450 billion dollars.
+The total market value of bitcoin is approximately 60 billion dollars.
+The market value of the entire crypto market is roughly 120 billion dollars.
 While this may seem a huge amount of capital, it is actually a mere splash in the ocean.
-In comparison, the total market value of Apple, a single company, is four as much: more than 900 billion dollars.
+In comparison, the total market value of Apple, a single company, is five times as much: more than 600 billion dollars.

 So the cryptocurrency market is still rather small.
 As a result, relatively small amounts of money can cause some rather serious price movements.